cffwxx/cffwxx.github.io/index.md

 Recently, I have been paying more attention to utilizing machine learning and data analysis techniques on various topics across physics and finance.
 From a physicist's perspective, the sciences of both fields are the same.

-## Recent research Interests
+## Recent Research Interests

 ### Machine Learning Applications

 * High energy physics and cosmological data, such as collider experiments and astronomical observations.
 * Data-driven inference of differential equation in complex system, such as atmosphere.
-* Data analysis on finance market, such as stock price and anomaly.
+* Data analysis on financial market, such as stock price and anomaly.

 ### High Energy Physics